 Starting in Pre-Kindergarten, Music is an integral part of every girl's life at MLC.

-All of our Junior and Middle Years' girls are taught Music as part of the curriculum.
-Girls in Years 8 and 9, and Senior Years' girls may choose it as an elective.
+All of our Kindergarten to Year 9 girls are taught Music as part of the curriculum.
+Girls in Years 8 and 9, and Years 10-12 girls may choose it as an elective.